Solving Systems Algebraically

 $$5x + 1 = 11$$ $$5x = 10$$ $$x = 2$$

-Now that we know \(x = 2\), substitute it back into either original equation to find \(y\).
-Let's use the first one:
+With \(x = 2\) in hand, substitute it back into either original equation to find \(y\).
+Using the first equation:

 $$y = 2(2) + 1 = 5$$